dxmatheu/PicoYPlaca/README.md

 VersionWithMailSpecifications:

-is a branch from UserFriendlyVersion implementing a solution with a specific set of requirements, has a cleaner code but also still has room for improvement to augment sophistication.
+is a branch from UserFriendlyVersion implementing a solution considering that the date input has to be a String.
+Has a cleaner code but also still has room for improvement to augment sophistication.